Mechanical Technician

 • Providing technical advice to the wider team, referring to up-to-date technical knowledge, and providing training or support for technical trainees if required.

-• Complete lifting operations safely as per LOLER regulations.
+• Complete Lifting Operations safely as per LOLER regs.

 • Proactively review the health and availability of assets on site.